 If your logo includes multiple, distinct elements, like a font and a graphic, they must work in unison.
 Otherwise, the logo will appear disjointed and unconnected like an awkward Frankenstein.
 Take a look at this logo blunder from Hilton:

 Although the graphic and the font, separately, might be interesting, that’s the problem: they look distinct and separate.
 It’s like someone designed a logo, then someone else added a company name after it.
 They don’t work together.
 There’s no real balance across the image and the text.

-Although logo design can be a fun challenge, these guiding principles can help you avoid common logo blunders.
+Although logo design can be a fun challenge, these guiding principles can help you avoid common blunders of your logo design.
 Perhaps the easiest rule to remember is one we haven’t mentioned: if it’s not broken, don’t fix it.
-GAP learned this the hard way when it redesigned its classic, successful logo to something that seemed like it was keeping up with the Joneses.
+GAP learned this the hard way when it redesigned it’s classic, successful logo to something that seemed like it was keeping up with the Joneses.
 So, if you’re redesigning a logo, are you doing it simply to keep up with trends?
 Or following well understood design principles to improve on a brand message?

 It makes common sense to hire a branding agency … for branding.
 And, you can do that in just 2-days with our “Branding Intensive“.